 A few minutes later I awoke sitting in the lake on the boat ramp.
 How did I get there and why was my head still pounding?
 Rick was telling me that help was on the way.
 Apparently, after getting hit by the wave, I continued on my way.
 I have no memory of this.
 The route was due north, then a sharp turn into another no wake zone at the boat ramp.
 Rick said he was standing on the dock watching for me.
 Finally I appeared, but he said I was coming into the no-wake zone too fast.
 As I approached closer he said my eyes were “blank” and he knew something was wrong.
 A few feet from the pier I fell off the jet ski backwards into the water.
 Rick came into the water to pull me to shore.
 When I regained consciousness he told me help was on the way, an ambulance had been called.

 I was taken to a small hospital in Grand Coulee, WA.
 A CT scan revealed blood on the brain, but the origin was unknown.
 The emergency room doctor suspected a ruptured aneurysm.
-A brain aneurysm is a weak, bulging spot on the side of a brain artery, like a thin balloon.
+A brain aneurysm is a weak, bulging spot on the side of a brain A thick-walled blood vessel carrying blood flow from the heart to any organ of the body, including the brain., like a thin balloon.
 When this ruptures it causes the blood to be released into the head.
 The result of a ruptured brain aneurysm can lead to brain damage, paralysis, or in some cases death.
 I feel so very blessed to have had Dr. Schnyder on call at the hospital that day.
 His recommendation was to fly me to Sacred Heart, a larger hospital in Spokane.
 The winds were too high to send me by helicopter, so the decision was made to medivac me by airplane.
 I did not remember being at this hospital until months later when I returned to give my thanks to Dr. Schnyder.
 I do have a vague memory of being put on a plane, but no memory of the flight or of my arrival at the next hospital.

 When I finally came to, my son was standing at the foot of my bed.
 I remember wondering if I had died, and if so, why was Jeremy here?
 Oh wait, Lindsey, Jeremy’s fiancée, is here too.
 They both live in Maryland, but why were they here?
 It was all so confusing.
 Rick was there also, and once again reassured me that all was going to be fine.
 I attempted to wipe the hair out of my eyes, but my hands would not budge.
 It was then that I heard for the first time that I had three brain aneurysms and one had ruptured while I was on the lake.
-I was also told that I had surgery and then suffered a stroke.
+I was also told that I had surgery and then suffered a A disability caused by injury to the brain.
+Most strokes are caused by loss of blood flow to a portion of the brain (called an ischemic stroke or cerebral infarction) or by injury related to bleeding within the brain tissue (an intracerebral hemorrhage) or into the space around the brain (subarachnoid hemorrhage)..
 Dr. Hirschauer, a neurosurgeon, had met with Rick upon my arrival.
 After confirming there were three aneurysms, he recommended that I have each aneurysm coiled.
 Another specialist, Dr. Zylak was called in to perform the procedure.
-There are only two radiologists in the state of Washington who do aneurysm coiling, and I happened to be at a hospital where one of them was on staff.
-The coiling procedure consists of having a tiny catheter threaded from the groin upward into the brain artery and then into the aneurysm.
+There are only two radiologists in the state of Washington who do aneurysm An endovascular treatment for aneurysms.
+The aneurysm is filled with a tiny platinum coil (or coils), causing the blood within it to clot and the aneurysm to be destroyed., and I happened to be at a hospital where one of them was on staff.
+The coiling procedure consists of having a tiny A flexible tube for insertion into a vessel, body cavity, or duct; used for an angiogram of the brain arteries and in the endovascular treatment of brain aneurysms to provide access to the aneurysm site. threaded from the groin upward into the brain artery and then into the aneurysm.
 A small platinum wire (the size of thread) is fed through the catheter and forms a ‘yarn ball’ in the aneurysm to seal off the blood flow.
-My surgery was successful, but I suffered from a vasospasm, and then apparently a stroke on my way to ICU.
+My surgery was successful, but I suffered from a A potential delayed complication of a ruptured aneurysm in which blood vessels in the brain spasm, or narrow, limiting blood flow to vital areas of the brain.
+This can result in stroke or brain tissue damage., and then apparently a stroke on my way to ICU.
 A neurologist, Dr. Geraghty was on call, and I am so thankful to have received the wonderful skills that each of these Doctors possess.
 I truly feel blessed to have had this dream team caring for me.

 I spent a month in Spokane at both the hospital and then at a rehabilitation facility.
 I remember lying at night during my stay at the hospital and wondering why I was still alive.
 I knew the answer; God has bigger plans for me on this earth.
 I still have something to do.
 Over the next month I continued to ask him what it was that He wanted me to accomplish.
 One of my dear friends told me to quit asking, as He would lead me in the right direction.
 I would soon find that out.
 I am also extremely thankful to be surrounded by a wonderful family and the best circle of friends ever possible!
 They were there with me every step of the way.
 When you marry someone, you just always expect him or her to stand by you, you know, “for better, for worse, for sickness and in health…” Rick never let me down.
 He kept my spirits high and watched out for me when I wasn’t able to.
 Jeremy and Lindsey returned to the East Coast, and their upcoming wedding was the inspiration for my commitment to recovery.
 My parents who are strong in their faith put out prayer requests for my healing.
 My sister put her life on hold to be with me and aid in my recovery.
 I was encouraged by my many countless friends and family members who made the 12-hour road trips to see me.
 I can’t express in words my gratitude for their love and prayers for my recovery.
 My survival is nothing less than a miracle.

 The week following my surgery, Rick was invited to attend a lecture that Dr. Zylak was giving about coiling procedure of brain aneurysms.
 Rick has since presented three brain aneurysm awareness classes at his workplace, the submarine base in Silverdale.
 His Power Point presentation is a short class to share our experience with fellow workers.
 Our mission is to raise awareness and hopefully prevent brain aneurysm ruptures and the difficulties associated with them.
 One of the supervisors who attended Rick’s class shared the information with another co-worker who had been having extreme headaches.
 She explained to the co-worker my story, and suggested that she be tested for an aneurysm.
-The co-worker contacted her insurance company for approval to have an MRI.
+The co-worker contacted her insurance company for approval to have an Short for magnetic resonance imaging.
+MRI is a painless, non-invasive procedure that uses radio waves and a powerful magnetic field to produce detailed images of the brain and other parts of the body..
 While waiting for the approval she suffered a ruptured brain aneurysm.
 She had a coiling procedure done, and I am happy to say that she is doing well.
 We need to get the message out!

 On August 22, Rick and I were on our way to visit my parents.
 Rick drove by a parked car along side the highway.
 As he drove by, I looked back and saw a man lying in the gravel on the other side of the car.
 Rick quickly turned around and went to help him.
 I phoned 911 as Rick was trying to get a response from the man.
 Rick couldn’t feel a pulse and started CPR.
 I was still too weak to help Rick in the resuscitation therefore I flagged down a passing motorist to assist him.
 Paramedics arrived and took over the resuscitation.
 We left and continued to my parents.
 I stayed awake most of that night, praying for this man.
 Four days later I telephoned the newspaper and inquired as to any info that they might have about the incident.
 The editor told me that he knew the man, Rich Oien, and he had been airlifted to Harborview Hospital in Seattle.
 The editor asked for my name and number, and he forwarded it on to Rich’s family.
 About 30 minutes later I received a call from Rich’s brother, Conrad.
 I was told that Rich had passed away the following day and the family had the opportunity to say goodbye to him thanks to my husband.
 I asked if he had suffered a heart attack, to which Conrad replied “no”, Rich had died from a brain aneurysm.
 I was beginning to know my purpose for living.